core-wg/resource-directory/draft-ietf-core-resource-directory.md

 		</t>

 		<t>
-		An implementation of this specification MUST support query filtering for the rt parameter as defined in <xref target="I-D.ietf-core-link-format"/>.
+		An RD implementation of this specification MUST support query filtering for the rt parameter as defined in <xref target="I-D.ietf-core-link-format"/>.
 		</t>

-        <t>The discovery interface is specified as follows:
+        <t>The discovery request interface is specified as follows:
         <list style="hanging">
           <t hangText="Interaction:">EP -> RD</t>
           <t hangText="Method:">GET</t>